Individuals

 We can offer a range of services to suit all budgets.
 If you wish to deal with the divorce without legal representation, with a view to reducing costs, we are happy to offer an “unbundled” service, so that, instead of us dealing with the whole divorce from start to finish, we only deal with specific pieces of work, such as checking through a document that you have prepared to ensure it complies with the legal and procedural requirements.
 In this situation it is generally possible to agree a fixed fee for each separate piece of work as and when that piece of work is requested of us.

-Once the Respondent has received the issued divorce papers, they must complete and return to the court, within 7 days after receipt of the divorce papers, a court-generated document known as an Acknowledgment of Service which asks them to confirm they have received the Petition, to indicate whether they intend to defend the divorce and whether any claim for costs is disputed.
+Once the Respondent has received the issued divorce papers, they must complete and return to the court using the online portal within 7 days after receipt of the Application a court-generated document known as an Acknowledgment of Service which asks them to confirm they have received theApplication, and to confirm the details are correct.
 If the Respondent is being served outside of England and Wales, then the time limit for returning the Acknowledgment of Service is extended.
-If the Petition is based on adultery or 2 years’ separation with consent, the Respondent is required personally to sign the Acknowledgment of Service.
-In all other cases the Respondent’s solicitor can sign on their behalf if so instructed.

 It is not usually necessary for the financial and/or children arrangements to be agreed before the divorce is finalised.
-However, it is sometimes advisable to delay finalising the divorce (i.e. obtaining the decree absolute) until the financial arrangements have been settled and properly recorded.
+However, it is sometimes advisable to delay finalising the divorce (i.e. obtaining the Final Order) until the financial arrangements have been settled and properly recorded.
 This normally occurs by way of the parties signing a document known as a Consent Order which can be submitted to the court for approval and sealing without the need to commence formal court proceedings.
 Some preliminary financial issues may also need to be resolved before the parties can agree the terms of their overall financial settlement, such as interim financial support (also known as spousal maintenance).
 If the interim financial arrangements cannot be resolved then a court application to deal solely with this issue may be necessary.

 It does not make a difference if you were married in England and Wales, or abroad.
 Instead, it is fundamental to determine where you and/or your spouse are living at the time the divorce proceedings are commenced and whether the court has jurisdiction to deal with the divorce.
 This may involve an examination of your domicile and habitual residence which can be complex, particularly if you or your spouse has foreign connections.
 You should seek specialist legal advice before starting any court proceedings, as this may impact significantly on the divorce, financial and children arrangements.